Back to Blog

 A honeypot trap, or honey trapping, is a practice of tricking someone into giving away their secrets in exchange for something lucrative.
 Be it sweet food, a romantic relationship, or a truly encrypted messaging app.

 The FBI honeypot combines this idea with the usage of honeypots in cybersecurity.
-There, honey traps are decoys designed to appear vulnerable to safeguard the main system and learn about ways hackers operate.
+There, honey traps are decoys designed to appear vulnerable to safeguard the main system and learn about ways hackers or their threatware operate.

 An FBI honeypot is a trap designed to catch criminals in a similar way.
 They are real tools (devices, websites, or apps) with features useful when breaking the law, except the government has built-in secret backdoors for surveillance.